Close Menu

 Importantly, parking tariffs will remain unchanged, and parking will continue to be free for Blue Badge holders.

 The change will be introduced in two stages.
-New signage will begin appearing across the site from Tuesday 14 April, with the full ANPR system going live a week later on Tuesday 21 April.
+New signage will begin appearing across the site, with the full ANPR system going live at a later date, following a delay.

 The update will also bring changes for season pass holders.
 Visitors will no longer need to display a physical pass when parking.
 Instead, the registration number of the vehicle linked to the pass will be uploaded to the system, allowing cameras to automatically recognise vehicles with valid parking.